Professional and Workforce Development Center

 The Continuing Education Unit (C.E.U.) should be used as the basic means for recognizing an individual's participation in, and for recording an institution's offering of, non-credit classes, courses, and programs. completion of most non-credit activities.
 C.E.U. is defined as ten contact hours of participation in an organized continuing education (adult or extension) experience under responsible sponsorship, capable direction, and qualified instruction.
 For TN DOE teacher re-certification, Professional Development Points are defined as 1 PDF per clock hour (a three CEU course would equate to 30 PDFs, etc.).

-In the event a course is canceled by Continuing Education, students will receive a full refund or a transfer* to a future course.
+In the event a course is canceled by the Center, students will receive a full refund or a transfer* to a future course.
 Students may also request a refund or transfer*.
 Requests may be made by phone, fax, mail, or in person.
 Students should receive approved refunds within 15 business days.
 The outcome of a refund request is dependent on the date submitted:

 - Five or more business days prior to class start date - eligible for a full refund or transfer*